eduardofischermath/homemade_graphs/ISSUES.md

 ## ISSUE #0053 OPEN

-As specialization of Issues #0005 and #0028, work on get_sccs() functions.
+As specialization of Issues #0005 and #0028, work on get_sccs() function.
-That is, the problem of getting strongly connected components.
-Bring everything to the highest quality level of performance and code elegance.
+That is, the problem of getting strongly connected components of a digraph.
+"Modernize" everything to the highest quality level of performance and code elegance.